batect/batect/ROADMAP.md

   * if not all containers are used, doesn't make sense to try to resolve their paths
   * would save some time
   * means user doesn't see irrelevant error messages
-* when starting up containers and displaying progress, show countdown to health check (eg. 'waiting for container to become healthy, next check in 3 seconds')
+* when starting up containers and displaying progress, show countdown to health check (eg. 'waiting for container to become healthy, next check in 3 seconds, will timeout after 2 more retries')
 * warn if a dependency does not have a health check defined
 * default to just terminating all containers at clean up time with option to gracefully shut down on individual containers (eg. database where data is shared between invocations and we don't want to corrupt it)